jorendorff/tinysearch/notes.md

 Today we'll create an index for 8,000 articles, and use that index to answer queries.

-*(2m02s to this point)*
+*(realistically about 4 minutes to this point)*

 How are we doing?
-43 minutes to go.
+41 minutes to go.
 Right on schedule.

 *(slide: architecture)*